SchulteMarkus/Sse-BelMngr-Hermine/README.md

 ## 🖥️ Project Structure

-- **cli/**
-  Houses CLI logic such as flag handling and command execution.
+- [cli](cli): Houses CLI logic such as flag handling and command execution.
-- **hermine/**
-  Contains the core functionality for document analysis and database interactions.
+- [hermine](hermine): Contains the core functionality for document analysis and database interactions.

 ---